passcod/blook/src/technical/agile/index.md

   for the maximum which is arbitrary.
 - The thickness of layers will be minimum 3mm, maximum 28.6mm, in increments of 0.1mm.
 The bounds are arbitrary on a general gut feel of what will be useful; the increment is the precision of a 3D printer.
-The maximum is for compute optimisation purposes.
+The range is chosen so it fits in a `u8`.
 - The refractive indices will be minimum 1.33, maximum 1.50, in increments of 0.01.
 I don't yet know if it will be possible to measure or control RI to that precision, but it seems more likely than 0.001.
 The minimum is water (1.333), the maximum is acrylic (1.50): we could totally have a layer